"Van Gauge's" into Chevette

 But I am almost sure that these were all "electronic speedometers", meaning that

 there is no speedometer cable, only a "sensor" on the transmission tail-housing.
-So for

 those of you who want to have a trip-odometer in your Chevette, just be sure to pick the